andyli/blog/content/posts/2009/2009-04-08_deep-linking-for-ajax.md

 ---------------------

-Since the contents of AJAX sites are loaded by script in client side, they do not own a URL by default. ie. There is no deep link to that loaded content.
+Since the contents of AJAX sites are loaded by script in client side, they do not own a URL by default. i.e..
+There is no deep link to that loaded content.
 It is a product of what AJAX intended to do: to prevent reloading of the whole page.